-Apple just released a public beta for macOS Big Sur, with the final version of the new Mac software coming in the fall.
-Changes to Preview are minimal in macOS Big Sur, so expect the same markup tools as before.
+This summer, Apple released a public beta for macOS Big Sur, and we're expecting the final version of the new Mac software now that it's fall.
+Changes to Preview are minimal in macOS Big Sur, so expect the same markup tools as before should you upgrade.

 Readdle's macOS-only PDF Expert is a popular PDF-editing tool that allows you to make changes to text in existing PDF documents, including by removing and replacing images, updating text, and adding text of your own.
 PDF Expert lacks OCR capabilities, so if you want to edit text in scanned documents, you'll need to look beyond this program.

 Of all the apps I tested, PDF Expert has the cleanest interface and therefore was the most pleasant to use.
 Two tabs appear at the top of the screen: Annotate and Edit.
 Clicking one of them gives you an appropriate selection of tools to perform either annotation or editing tasks.